EN-IH-WDPT-JUN21/TKWRN-Microservices-CRM/README.md

                   what a meal it has been...

-                  Thus, be cautious noble reviewer, for although the Knights fought valiantly, many are the dangerous of the Menu.
+                  Thus, be cautious noble reviewer, for although the Knights fought valiantly, many are the dangers of the Menu.

                   May the Admin armour protect you on your journey or choose the garb of the fallen Knight to honour them.